 - the current treasury position;

 - treasury indicators which will limit the treasury risk and activities of the Council;

 - prospects for interest rates;

 - the borrowing strategy;

+- policy on borrowing in advance of need;

 - the investment strategy;

 - creditworthiness policy; and

 - policy on the use of external service providers.

 - These elements cover the requirements of the Local Government Act 2003, the CIPFA Prudential Code, the Department of Communities and Local Government (CLG) MRP Guidance, the CIPFA Treasury Management Code and the CLG Investment Guidance.